go-gitea/gitea/docs/content/doc/developers/guidelines-backend.md

 }
 ```

+### Package Name

+For the top level package, use a plural as package name, i.e. `services`, `models`, for sub packages, use singular,
+i.e. `servcies/user`, `models/repository`.

+### Import Alias

+Since there are many levels because of package levels, sometimes you will encouter `modules/user`, `models/user`, `services/user`, so we recommand to use import alias.
+To differ from package variables, use **snake_case** as import package alias.
+i.e. `import user_service "code.gitea.io/gitea/services/user"`

-### Future tasks
+### Future Tasks

-Currently, we are creating some refactors to do the two things:
+Currently, we are creating some refactors to do the following things:

+- Correct that codes which doesn't follow the rules.
-- There are too many files in `models`, so we are moving some of them into a sub package `models/xxx`
+- There are too many files in `models`, so we are moving some of them into a sub package `models/xxx`.
 - Some `modules` sub packages should be moved to `services` because they depends on `models`.